 The G Fund

-The default fund is the G fund, the Government Securities Investment Fund.
-If you do not select a different fund for your contributions to purchase, you will purchase shares of the G fund.
 The G fund’s objective is to avoid risk and produce a rate of return that will outpace inflation.
 The G fund invests only in specific, short-term U.S. Treasury security that is only sold to the TSP.
 Earnings come from interest income on these securities.
 The G fund will never lose money but it is subject to inflation risk, which is the possibility that inflation could grow faster than the value of the G fund.
-This would decrease the purchasing power of the money invested in the G fund.
+This decreases the purchasing power of the money invested in the G fund.

 The Index TSP Funds